 As per Section 38 of Indian Companies Act 2013 personation for securities is a punishable offence.
 Provision in the Companies Act 2013 related to Punishment for personation etc of Securities is as under.

-names or in different combinations of his name or surname for acquiring or
+different names or in different combinations of his name or surname

 shall be liable for action under section 447.